 It had been a few days since Sumit actually had a conversation with me.
 In spite of so many missed calls and messages, Sumit managed to remain quiet.
 I was growing impatient as days passed.
 I even thought of going to his house, but something stopped me from doing so.

-“Why were you receiving my calls?
+“Why were you not receiving my calls?
 I was worried about you idiot!”
-I literally yelled at him.
+I yelled at him.

 “Hey don’t shout man.
 Uncle will just blankly complain again then.”
 He whispered.

 “By the way, I have made the plan.
 You want to hear it?” he further added.